Aisha Thalia Shows Off Bodacious Booty In Skimpy White Thong

 “Forget the catering, you look like a meal,” a second fan chimed in, filling their comment with red-heart emoji.

-“One of my favorite follows on IG,” gushed a third admirer.
+“One of my favorite follows on IG,” a third admirer gushed.

-“You are the most beautiful and extraordinary,” a fourth individual asserted, adding a single heart-eye emoji to the end of their comment.
+“You are the most beautiful and extraordinary,” a fourth individual asserted, adding a single heart-eye emoji at the end of their comment.

 Aisha frequently teases her social media fans with sizzling-hot content.
-Earlier this week, she shared an image in which she rocked a gray, lace-up jumpsuit that tightly hugged her curvy form, and a pair of black high-heeled boots.
+Earlier this week, she shared an image in which she rocked a gray lace-up jumpsuit that tightly hugged her curvy form.
+She teamed her outfit with a pair of black high-heeled boots and a dark-colored hat that added some sophistication.